-Attractive Real Estate Assets Portfolio.
+Flexible Real Estate Solutions and Attractive Real Estate Portfolio.
 Under our CoreCivic Properties platform, we offer our customers an attractive portfolio of facilities that can be leased for various needs as an alternative to providing "turn-key" correctional, detention, and residential reentry bed space and services to our government partners.
 In May 2016, we entered into a lease with the ODOC for our previously idled 2,400-bed North Fork Correctional Facility.
 The lease agreement commenced on July 1, 2016, and includes a five-year base term with unlimited two-year renewal options.
 The lease of the North Fork facility, along with the lease of our California City Correctional Center to the CDCR originating in 2013, exemplify our ability to react quickly to our partners' needs with innovative and flexible solutions that make the best use of taxpayer dollars.
+We intend to pursue additional opportunities to lease prison facilities to government and other third-party operators in need of correctional capacity.